LoginRadius/engineering-portal/content/identity/online-shopping-tips/index.md

 Safe online shopping tips are essential to providing excellent experiences to both [consumers and retailers alike](https://www.loginradius.com/industry-retail-and-ecommerce/).
 It is a smart approach to know your immediate threats, so there is no room for mistakes.

 The tips and solutions discussed above can protect your consumers from underlying threats this holiday season.
 Have a great shopping spree!

+## FAQs

+Q1.
+Why is security crucial during Black Friday and Cyber Monday shopping?

+A: These events attract cybercriminals; securing data is vital to prevent scams and breaches.

+Q2.
+What are common online shopping threats mentioned in the blog?

+A: DDoS attacks, card fraud, phishing scams, and consumer journey hijacking.

+Q3.
+How can consumers protect themselves while shopping online?

+A: Tips include using trusted sites, avoiding public Wi-Fi, and employing VPNs.

+Q4.
+What's the role of multi-factor authentication in online shopping security?

+A: It adds an extra layer, ensuring the right users access their accounts.

+Q5.
+How can businesses enhance data security during these events?

+A: Solutions like LoginRadius offer secure registration, 360-degree consumer views, and multi-factor authentication.

 [![book-a-demo-loginradius](../../assets/book-a-demo-loginradius.png)](https://www.loginradius.com/book-a-demo/)